 Undergraduate students in the Exceptional Student Education program must maintain a minimum cumulative and session grade point average (GPA) of 2.5.
 Failure to maintain the minimum GPA will result in academic probation.
 Students will be notified by mail and an appointment will be made to meet with an undergraduate advisor.
-Students on academic probation must meet with his/her advisor and commit to a Progress Plan.
-The student must enroll in the Mentoring Program and meet with his/her advisor on a regular basis to monitor the student's progress.
+Students on academic probation must meet with their advisor and commit to a Progress Plan.
+Students must enroll in the Mentoring Program and meet with their advisor on a regular basis to monitor the students' progress.
 Failure to maintain a session or cumulative GPA of 2.5 for two consecutive sessions will result in academic dismissal, regardless of overall GPA.